 Application developers can’t access usable machine learning: – Sometimes the machine learning models that developers receive are not ready to be deployed in applications.
 And because access points can be inflexible, models can’t be deployed in all scenarios and scalability is left to the application developer.

 IT administrators spend too much time on support: – Because of the proliferation of open-source tools, IT can have an ever-growing list of tools to support.
 A data scientist in marketing, for example, might be using different tools than a data scientist in finance.
 Teams might also have different workflows, which means that IT must continually rebuild and update environments.

 Business managers are too removed from data science: – Data science workflows are not always integrated into business decision-making processes and systems, making it difficult for business managers to collaborate knowledgeably with data scientists.
 Without better integration, business managers find it difficult to understand why it takes so long to go from prototype to production—and they are less likely to back the investment in projects they perceive as too slow.

 The data science platform delivers new capabilities

-Many companies realized that without an integrated platform, data science work was inefficient, unsecure, and difficult to scale.
+Many companies realized that without an integrated platform, data science work was inefficient, insecure, and difficult to scale.
 This realization led to the development of data science platforms.
 These platforms are software hubs around which all data science work takes place.
-A good platform alleviates many of the challenges of implementing data science, and helps businesses turn their data into insights faster and more efficiently.
+A good platform alleviates many of the challenges of implementing data science and helps businesses turn their data into insights faster and more efficiently.

-With a centralized, machine learning platform, data scientists can work in a collaborative environment using their favorite open source tools, with all their work synced by a version control system.
+With a centralized, machine learning platform, data scientists can work in a collaborative environment using their favourite open-source tools, with all their work synced by a version control system.

 The benefits of a data science platform